What to know about general anesthesia

 Here are some key points about general anesthesia.
 More detail and supporting information is in the main article.

-- An anesthesiologist normally administers the general anesthetic prior to an operation
+- An anesthesiologist or anesthetist normally administers the general anesthetic prior to an operation

 - There are some risks associated with taking general anesthetics, but they are relatively safe when administered correctly